 By no means institutionalised, Frauzel is always challenging her colleagues to leave their comfort zone, take risks and embrace technologies that are connecting the world and have the potential to make Greenpeace’s mission fort a green and peaceful planet a reality.

-Ben Simon is a Mobilisation Campaigner and Senior Strategist with the Mobilisation Lab at Greenpeace.
+Ben Simon is a Senior Campaigner with the Mobilisation Lab at Greenpeace, as well as the Greenpeace Response Lab.
 Simon joins Greenpeace to help develop the global organization’s capacity for strategic response campaigning.
-He is an experienced digital strategist, specializing in metrics-driven online-to-offline mobilisation and online advocacy and fundraising.
+He is an experienced campaign strategist, specializing in metrics-driven online-to-offline mobilisation and online advocacy and fundraising.

 Simon was director of new media campaigns for Organizing for America and the Democratic National Committee, where he played key roles in the fight for health care reform and the 2010 midterm elections, helping to generate millions of online and offline actions and donations.
 He also helped to launch President Obama’s re-election campaign (and actually hit send on the email that publicly launched the campaign).